simOne3107/R4CogPsy/README.md

 ### Useful **R** packages ###

-Below is a list of packages which I have been using for data analysis, data wrangling, and data visualization in R:
+Below is a list of packages which I have been using for data analysis, data wrangling, and data visualization in **R**:

 ```r
 library (broom)